KTLA’s Chris Burrous’ Cause Of Death Possibly Drugs

 — Suzanne Marques (@suzmarques) December 28, 2018

-Entertainment reporter, Dayna Devon, took to Instagram to pay tribute to Chris, crediting him for being “one of a kind” and “a genius at television.”
+Entertainment reporter Dayna Devon took to Instagram to pay tribute to Chris, crediting him for being “one of a kind,” and “a genius at television.”

 View this post on Instagram